Whyzanet/WhyzaGC/README.md

 mqttpub: Publish MQTT sensor data together with WiFi online and last radmon upload status.
 There are separate timers for each if you want to customize.

 radmon: Once per minute, flash the NeoPixel purple (ESP32), perform the HTTP Get with radmon.org, flash the NeoPixel (ESP32) red or green based on the result.
+Radmon will reject uploads if attempting to update before 30 seconds has expired since the last update.

 handleRootPath: Configure the web diagnostics on the HTTP server.